Natalia Janotha

 Natalia Janotha (8 June 1856 – 9 June 1932) was a Polish pianist and composer.

 Biography

 Natalia Janotha was born in Warsaw, Poland, the daughter of Juliusz Janotha, who was a composer and teacher at the Music Institute in Warsaw.
-She started piano lessons with her father at a young age and later studied music in Berlin with Ernst Rudorff and Woldemar Bargiel, with Clara Schumann, and possibly had lessons from Johannes Brahms.
+She started piano lessons with her father at a young age and later studied music in Berlin with Ernst Rudorff, Woldemar Bargiel, and Clara Schumann.
+She also may have had lessons from Johannes Brahms.
 She performed her first recital in 1868 and toured Europe as a concert pianist.